marcodpt/paw/README.md

 so I created it.

 ## 🔧 TODO
+ - put a hello world in the documentation and in the generated index.html
+ - allow icon, title and description in navbar and sidebar
+ - external links simbol and remove data-paw-path

  - dynamic tests implementation
  - highlightjs as a component
  - tests as a route and qunit as a component